310mc/https-310mc.github.io-tl/source/_posts/aquarium/prologue.md

 …ohh? hello, anzu-san~♪

-what are you doing here? are you here to bathe in the water too?
+what are you doing here? are you here to [bathe] in the water, [too]?

-the ocean during these times is at a good temperature, after all…♪
+the [ocean] during these times is at a [good temperature], after all…♪

-see, the water is body temperature. it makes you feel like you are being embraced by the mother ocean~…♪
+see, the water is at body [temperature]. it makes you feel like you are being embraced by the mother ocean~…♪

-hmm, i am wrong? you are picking up litter while taking a walk?
+hmm, i am wrong? you are picking up [litter] while taking a [walk]?

-now that you mention it, you are wearing a jersey, which is the perfect way to exercise. and you also have a garbage bag with you.
+now that you mention it, you are wearing a [jersey], which is the perfect way to [exercise]. and you also have a [garbage] bag with you\~

-hmm, i see… lately, yumenosaki has been bustling with activity, and the dreamfes have big audiences.
+hmm, i see… lately, yumenosaki has been bustling with [activity], and the dreamfes have big [audiences].

-there are notices about it, but there are still some people with bad manners…
+there are [notices] about it, but there are still some [guests] with bad [manners]…

-would *you* throw litter around as you visit your neighbor's ocean?
+and they are throwing [litter] around while visiting this neighboring [ocean], yes?

-it is absolutely inexcusable. the ocean has an autopurification system, but humans dirty it much more than it can handle.
+it is absolutely inexcusable. the ocean has an [auto-purification] system, but humans dirty it [much more] than it can handle.

-leaving behind all these things that cannot decompose, like plastics, vinyls, bottles, toxic waste…
+leaving behind all these things that cannot decompose, like [plastics], [vinyls], [bottles], [toxic waste]…

-this is abuse, *domestic* abuse.
+this is [abuse], *domestic* [abuse].

-you could not ignore that, so you are picking up the litter, right? that is wonderful. good girl, gooood girl…♪
+you could not ignore that, so you are [picking] up the [litter], right? that is wonderful. good girl, gooood girl…♪

-oooh. so you will just look at how bad it is for now, and if it looks extremely bad then you will take up a school part-time job related to picking up litter.
+oooh. so you will just [look] around the place for now, and if it seems extremely bad, then you will [post] up a new school [part-time job] for picking up [litter].

-but cleaning up the whole ocean by yourself is impossible, you know…?
+well, yes, [cleaning] up the [whole] ocean by [yourself] is definitely [impossible].

-you would have to rely on everyone’s strength, or a very strong power.
+you really *would* have to rely on [everyone’s strength], or a very [strong power].

-when i become an adult, i will be able to use that kind of power…
+when i become an [adult], i will be able to use that kind of [power], too…

-and then i would also like to make the ocean clean. it would be my repayment to the kindness from the mother ocean.
+and then i would also like to make the ocean [clean]. it would be my [repayment] to the kindness from the mother ocean.

-right now, i am not very reliable to the ocean…
+right now, i am not very [reliable]…

-but at the very least, i will help you out by carrying the garbage bag for you, anzu-san. i will help out as much as i can~
+but at the very least, i will help you out by [carrying] the [garbage bag] for you, anzu-san. i will help out as much as i can~

-fufu, leave it to me. i may not look it, but i have quite the strength~♪
+fufu, please leave it to me. i may not look it, but i have quite the [strength]~♪
 {% endbubble %}

 <div class="msr-location">